kittykatattack/learningPixi/README.md

 [Pixi’s development team
 recommends](http://www.html5gamedevs.com/topic/16019-preload-all-textures/?p=90907)
-that if you use the loader, you should create the sprite by referencing the the texture in the `loader`’s `resources` object, like this:
+that if you use the loader, you should create the sprite by referencing the texture in the `loader`’s `resources` object, like this:
 ```js
 var sprite = new PIXI.Sprite(
   PIXI.loader.resources["images/anyImage.png"].texture